Dream Home Realized in 3D

 Client: EH Design/Averill Family

 Project SummaryBuilding a dream home in reality takes a lot of planning.
 For EH Design - and their client the Averill family - they knew that waiting until the house was built would be too late to get things perfect.
-To visualize their multi-million dollar home overlooking Lake Coeur d'Alene in Idaho they turned to Jon Carlson and his Picture Engine Company.
+To visualize their multi-million dollar home overlooking Lake Coeur d'Alene in Idaho they turned to Jon and his company - PEC, Inc.

 The ChallengeJon and his company are located in Colorado - not exactly next door to Coeur d'Alene.
 Taking a trip to Idaho was not in the budget - everything had to be done electronically via 2D CAD files and photographs.